koor-tech/handbook-redux/docs/company/goals/annual2024.md

 ## 1. Grow annual revenue to $1MM

-- Do this to have a chance to get Series A funding.
+- Do this to have a chance to get Seed funding.
 - The sooner the better.

 ## 2. Aquire 100 new customers, including 10 enterprise customers